markstock/grayscott/README.md

 Both programs take one argument: the size of the array in each dimension.

 	./src/grayscott2d.bin 4096
-	./src/grayscott3d.bin 1024
+	./src/grayscott3d.bin 256

 The first command will run a 2D simulation and write out files that are 4096x4096 pixels.
-The second will run a 3D simulation of a 1024x1024x1024 cube, writing a center plane every 100 steps, and at the end will write each plane as a png file.
+The second will run a 3D simulation of a 256x256x256 cube, writing a center plane every 100 steps, and at the end will write each plane as a png file.
+These sizes were selected because each runs the simulation over 2^24 cells.
+This is also achievable with 32768 and 1024, respectively (1B cells, 16 GB needed).

 ## Performance
 On a 16-core AMD Ryzen 9 3950X, a 2000^2 problem solves at ~0.02s per step, and a 256^3 solves in ~0.08s per step.